Build a Small Business Website – Step by Step Guide

 Who am I?

-My own websites are all online niche websites but I have also created websites for small offline businesses.
+My own websites are all online niche websites but I have also set up websites for small local businesses.

 As a business owner you have several choices when it comes to building your website: